deployEMDS/technical-documentation/tests/sharing_agreement/negotiation/negotiating_sharing_agreement/test_4_2_1_6/code-protoemds_final_stack/README.md

 1. The DSP negotiation channel is protected by TLS.
 2. The deployed DSP identity and authentication architecture is present and operationally evidenced.

-This assessment does not execute a contract negotiation.
-Contract definition using claims, usage policies, and service agreements belongs to [test `4.2.1.3`](../../test_4_2_1_3/test.md).
+This assessment does not assess contract definition using claims, usage policies, or service agreements; those belong to [test `4.2.1.3`](../../test_4_2_1_3/test.md).
+One approved minimal negotiation may be executed solely to evidence the encrypted connector-to-connector DSP exchange.
+It must reuse an existing published offer and does not score the policy or contract semantics.
 Authorization to negotiation APIs, status messages, and logs is assessed separately by [test `4.2.3.1`](../../../refusal_or_registration_of_sharing_agreement/test_4_2_3_1/test.md).
 Credential lifecycle and UI login are also not scored by this runbook.

 ## Deployment baseline